cshenlua/bigram_lang_model_classifier/README.md

 # bigram_lang_model_classifier
-A program that utilizes n-grams to classify authors based on a set of training text.
+A Python program that implements a language classification system based on bigram probabilities.
+The program trains a model using text data from different authors, considering sequences of two adjacent words (bigrams).
+Additionally, it incorporates LaPlace smoothing to handle unseen bigrams.
+After training, the model is capable of prediciting the authorship of sentences or text based on learned patterns.
+It can either be tested on a specific file or evaluated on a development set to measure the accuracy of author attribution.

 # Run :